Improving Convergence and Generalization Using Parameter Symmetries: Related Work

-\paragraph{Sharpness of minima and generalization} The sharpness of minima has been linked to the generalization ability of models both empirically and theoretically \cite{hochreiter1997flat, keskar2017large, petzka2021relative, zhou2020towards}, which motivates optimization methods that find flatter minima \cite{chaudhari2017entropy, foret2021sharpness, kwon2021asam, kim2022fisher}.
-We employ teleportation in service of this goal by searching for flatter points along the loss level sets.
-The sharpness of a minimum is often defined by properties of the Hessian of the loss function, such as the number of small eigenvalues \cite{keskar2017large,chaudhari2017entropy, sagun2017empirical} or the product of the top $k$ eigenvalues \cite{wu2017towards}.
-Alternatively, sharpness can be characterized by the maximum loss within a neighborhood of a minimum \cite{keskar2017large,foret2021sharpness,kim2022fisher} or approximated by the growth in the loss curve averaged over random directions \cite{izmailov2018averaging}.
-The sharpness of minima does not always explain generalization \cite{dinh2017sharp}.
-Transformation of parameters that keep the function unchanged does not affect generalization but can lead to minima with different sharpness.
+\paragraph{Sharpness of minima and generalization.} The sharpness of minima has been linked to the generalization ability of models both empirically and theoretically \citep{hochreiter1997flat, keskar2017large, petzka2021relative, ding2022flat, zhou2020towards}, which motivates optimization methods that find flatter minima \citep{chaudhari2017entropy, foret2021sharpness, kwon2021asam, kim2022fisher}.
+We employ teleportation to search for flatter points along the loss level sets.
+The sharpness of a minimum is often defined using properties of the Hessian of the loss function, such as the number of small eigenvalues \citep{keskar2017large,chaudhari2017entropy, sagun2017empirical} or the product of the top $k$ eigenvalues \citep{wu2017towards}.
+Alternatively, sharpness can be characterized by the maximum loss within a neighborhood of a minimum \citep{keskar2017large,foret2021sharpness,kim2022fisher} or approximated by the growth in the loss curve averaged over random directions \citep{izmailov2018averaging}.
+The sharpness of minima does not always capture generalization \citep{dinh2017sharp} \citep{andriushchenko2023modern}.
+Some reparametrizations do not affect generalization but can lead to minima with different sharpness.